alitrelle/sams_hpc_fmri/README.md

 # sams_hpc_fmri
-Data and Code from the Stanford Aging &amp; Memory Study
+Data and Code for Trelle et al. (2020) eLife - 'Hippocampal and cortical mechanisms at retrieval explain variability in episodic remembering in older adults'